 Learn more about the Best Prebiotic Supplements here.

-In the same way that French fries technically qualify as “vegetable” products, many multivitamin supplements technically qualify as “vegetarian,”.
+In the same way that French fries technically qualify as “vegetable” products, many multivitamins and multivitamin supplements technically qualify as “vegetarian,” - and therefore "healthy".
 Insomuch that they exclusively use plant-sourced ingredients and plant-based additives—or, at the least, non-animal additives.

 However, this isn’t enough to qualify a vegetarian multivitamin formula as effective nor healthy.

-Here are a few things to take into consideration when looking for an effective, healthy multivitamin for vegetarians:
+Here are a few things to take into consideration when looking for the best and effective, healthy multivitamin for vegetarians:

 - Quality: are the ingredients in potent, easy-to-absorb forms?